nolanlawson/dotjs-2016/readme.md

 to bring those much-desired features from other platforms that you developers are clamoring for, as we've done with Flash and Silverlight, and as we're now doing with native mobile platforms.

 But please keep in mind what makes the web worth fighting for in the first place &ndash; its diversity.
 Test in multiple browsers.
-Use techniques like progressive enhancement &ndash; Service Worker is a great example of this, since you can make a web site that works fine without it, but works even better with it.
-And this is great for us browser vendors, because it gives us the incentive to implement those APIs!

 So here's the bargain: we browser vendors will give you web developers these awesome features, we'll make the web increasingly "appy," and all we ask is that you help us ensure that the web remains <strong>open</strong>, and <strong>pluralistic</strong>, and that the web really works for everyone.
 Thank you.